dynatondata/dynatonpolicies/13-disaster_recovery_policy.md

     - The Founder is to logically assess damage, gain insight into whether the infrastructure is salvageable, and begin to formulate a plan for recovery.
   - Alternate Assessment Procedures:
     - Upon notification, the Founder is to follow the procedures for damage assessment with combined Infrastructure and Engineering Teams.
-- The Dynaton Data Contingency Plan is to be activated if one or more of the following criteria are met:
+- The Dynaton Contingency Plan is to be activated if one or more of the following criteria are met:
-  - Dynaton Data systems will be unavailable for more than 48 hours.
+  - Dynaton systems will be unavailable for more than 48 hours.
   - Hosting facility is damaged and will be unavailable for more than 24 hours.
-  - Other criteria, as appropriate and as defined by Dynaton Data.
+  - Other criteria, as appropriate and as defined by Dynaton.
 - If the plan is to be activated, the Founder is to notify and inform team members of the details of the event and if relocation is required.
 - Upon notification from the Founder, group leaders and managers are to notify their respective teams.
 Team members are to be informed of all applicable information and prepared to respond and relocate if necessary.
 - The Founder is to notify remaining personnel and executive leadership on the general status of the incident.